jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 ### 0.1.2

-* Add Captain's Log for snake_case vs CamelCase
+* Added a Captain's Log for snake_case vs PascalCase
 * Added a note on tab auto-complete in iex
+* Renamed `recombinePhraseRequired` function to `recombine`
+* Updated Arguments exercise to be easier to understand
 * Updated Maps exercise to not accidentally resemble a Ruby on Rails convention
+* Added paragraph on destructuring Maps
-* Fixed a typo
+* Fixed some typos/grammar stuff

 ### 0.1.1